jstyle5/Jaewhee-Test-Docs/docs/voice-call-video-call.md

 Step3: Tap Voice Call' or 'Video Call' to start the Free Call.

 ## How to use a voice filter
 Step1: Once your call is connected, you will see the ‘Voice Filters’ on the screen.
+Tap ‘Voice Filters’.
 Step2: You can choose Tom or Ben's voice when you talk to your friend during Free calls.
 **Note:** You can't use a voice filter before your call is connected.